open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 To evaluate a model's accuracy, one usually tests the model on some standard datasets.
 MMDetection supports multiple public datasets including COCO, Pascal VOC, CityScapes, and [more](https://github.com/open-mmlab/mmdetection/tree/master/configs/_base_/datasets).
-This section will show how to test pretrained models on these standard datasets.
+This section will show how to test pretrained models on supported datasets.

 ### Prepare datasets

-Standard datasets like Pascal VOC and COCO are available from official websites or mirrors.
+Public datasets like Pascal VOC and COCO are available from official websites or mirrors.
-It is recommended to symlink the dataset root to `$MMDETECTION/data`.
+It is recommended to download and extract the dataset somewhere outside the project directory and symlink the dataset root to `$MMDETECTION/data` as below.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ```plain